• Skip to content

 Scientists looking at L-carnitine’s effects on thyroid health suggested that carnitine was a peripheral antagonist of thyroid hormone activity in some tissues (meaning L-carnitine might prevent the entry of T3 and T4 into cells).
 In hyperthyroidism, with high levels of thyroid hormone, the body was found to burn through and become depleted in carnitine.
 Higher thyroid hormone levels resulted in higher levels of carnitine being excreted in the urine.

 Researchers sought to validate earlier laboratory studies relating to carnitine’s effects on improving thyroid hormone levels.
 In one 6-month study published in 2001, fifty women were given a fixed dose of TSH-suppressive L-T(4) therapy.
-The women were separated into five groups, with each group getting a different series of carnitine supplementation (2 or 4 g/d oral L-carnitine) or placebo.
+The women were separated into five groups, with each group getting a different series of carnitine supplementation (2 or 4 g/d oral L-carnitine) or a placebo.
 Researchers evaluated changes relating to nine thyroid parameters and symptoms.
 When given either dose of L-carnitine, the women’s thyroid symptoms improved, reversing symptoms of hyperthyroidism.
-(16, 17)
+[21]

 Given this, you may wonder why carnitine would be good for those with hypothyroid issues if carnitine is truly an antagonist for thyroid hormone activity.
 More recent research has shown that carnitine can be beneficial for both hypothyroidism and hyperthyroidism, with a decreased concentration of carnitine found in the skeletal muscles of people with both thyroid conditions.
-The action of carnitine appears to play out differently depending on a given individual’s metabolic state and thyroid hormone levels.
-(18, 19)
+[22]

 Let’s talk more about hypothyroidism and the newer carnitine research.
 Then, I’ll talk briefly about carnitine research related to a few other health conditions.